-Individual programs may have more stringent academic progression requirements than those prescribed by the Graduate College.
+Individual programs/departments may have more stringent academic progression requirements than those prescribed by the general policies.
 Students are urged to review program-specific academic progression requirements that may be described in the section of this bulletin pertaining to their respective program.

-A student who is dismissed from the graduate program may request a review of the case by the Faculty Committee on Graduate Studies.
-The request should be submitted in written form to the Dean of the College of Graduate and Professional Studies.
+A student who is dismissed from the graduate program may request a review of the case by the Graduate Studies Committee .
+The request should be submitted in written form to the Dean of the appropriate college or school, who will coordinate with the Graduate Studies Committee.